Access to Justice Award Recipients

 TALS congratulates the 2017 Access to Justice Award Winners!
-The following honorees are recognized for their contributions to the Tennessee's equal justice community!
-Join us on Wednesday, August 30th at the Equal Justice University conference to celebrate the honorees.
-When two or more honorees are selected for an award they are listed in alphabetical order.
-Contact Samantha Sanchez to request details about attending the awards presentations.
+The following honorees were recognized for their contributions to the Tennessee's equal justice community!
 See each award and its criteria here.

 Janice M. Holder Award Recipients:

 Larry W. Bridgesmith & Caitlin (Cat) Moon, Legal Alignment

 Larry W. Bridgesmith and Caitlin "Cat" Moon, both individually and through their collaborative efforts, have made tangible and lasting contributions to expanding access to justice in Tennessee by addressing the intersection of legal needs and technical solutions in innovative ways.
 Through their work with Music City Legal Hackers, they hosted a hackathon, the theme of which was LEGAL + Tech = A2J, in April 2017.
 The goal of the hackathon teams was working to solve actual challenges presented by Tennessee's legal service programs.
 The hackathon created tangible access to justice technology tools and included a grant to help fund the winning project.

 B. Riney Green Award Recipients: